Finite type coarse expanding conformal dynamics

 But since it follows that \eb

-\pf (Theorem \ref{thm:finite_type_implies_cxc}) Let us first note that a map of finite type is topological cxc if the axiom [Degree] holds.
+{ \bf Proof of Theorem \ref{thm:finite_type_implies_cxc}:} Let us first note that a map of metric finite type is topological cxc if the axiom [Deg] holds.
 But this axiom follows from the fact that $\MMM$ is a finite set.

 \gap